dblackmorris/fixer/README.md

-# Fixer
+# Link fixer #

-It is a chrome extension for preserving the privacy of the user by client,and prevents google from hijacking your search results.
+An extension for Chromium that prevents Google from hijacking your search results.